tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>A rating of the media resources, provided by record originators or editors, with "-1" defining "rejected", "0" defining "unrated", and "1" (worst) to "5" (best).
-Anticipated usage is for a typical "star rating" UI, with the addition of a notion of rejection.
-Values may be decimal numbers in the permitted range.</td>
+			<td>A rating of the media resources, provided by record originators or editors, with '1' (worst) to '5' (best).
+Anticipated usage is for a typical 'star rating' UI, with the addition of a notion of rejection.
+Values MAY be decimal numbers in the permitted range.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>The origin of the rating is not communicated.
 It may, e. g., be based on user feedback or on editorial ratings.
-If Rating is not present, a value of 0 may be assumed.
 By "user-assigned" is meant assigned by the originator or editor of the record using the term.</td>
 		</tr>
 	</tbody>
 </table>